sinnie/learn_web_dev/react.md

     * DOMEventTarget target
     * number timeStamp
     * string type
 * To be updated, the value prop of a React form component depends on an onChange event handler.
-Thanks to this.setState({value: event.target.value}), this.state.someName stores the latest string from the input textfield component.
+Thanks to this.setState({value: event.target.value}), this.state.someName stores the latest string from the input text field component.
 * Without onChange to handle the change event and this.state.someName to store the changed data, the value prop could never be updated.
-The textfield would end up being a controlled component that could not be modified.
+The text field would end up being a controlled component that could not be modified.
 * defaultValue is used for uncontrolled components, which are components that React does not control.
-Let's add onChange = this.handleChange to the 3rd textfield component.
+Let's add onChange = this.handleChange to the 3rd text field component.
 * If we add readOnly={true} as an attribute for the 2nd input element, React no longer gives us a warning in the console.
 Forms
 Controlled Components
-* input/textarea/select - typically maintain their own state and update it based on user input; In React, mutable stae is typically kept in the state property of components, and only updated with setState( ).
+* input/text area/select - typically maintain their own state and update it based on user input; In React, mutable state is typically kept in the state property of components, and only updated with setState( ).
 * If you combine the two, by making the React state the ‘single source of truth’.
 The React.js component that renders a form also controls what happens in that form on subsequent user input.
-An input form element whose value is conrolled by React.js in this way is called a controlled component.
+An input form element whose value is controlled by React.js in this way is called a controlled component.
 Select Tag